dontic/dontic.github.io/src/content/blog/publishing-your-google-cloud-project-app-get-the-casa-tier-2-certification/index.md

 ### Tips

-- On the stuff that you did not answer “Yes” to, to explain it as if you were trying to explain it to a 10 year old.
+- On the stuff that you did not answer "Yes" to, to explain it as if you were trying to explain it to a 10 year old.

   Otherwise they will keep asking for clarification.

 - Be as transparent as possible.

-- There are people out there saying to just reply “Yes” to everything to get it over with, since they don't seem to ask questions about the stuff you replied yes to, but I don’t recommend it, so please use it at your own discretion.
+- There are people out there saying to just reply "Yes" to everything to get it over with, since they don't seem to ask questions about the stuff you replied yes to, but I don't recommend it, so please use it at your own discretion.

 ## Step 4: Resolving issues